modi161/modi161/README.md

 - 👋 Hi, I’m Mohamed Elsayed
-- 👀 I’m interested in Data science, Artificial intelligence and Machine Learning.
+- 👀 I’m interested in Software Engineering, Artificial intelligence and Machine Learning.
-- 🌱 I’m currently learning Data Analyst

 <!---
 modi161/modi161 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.